mgcrea/benchmark-kaizoumark/_posts/2013-02-01-different-ways-of-arranging.md

 ## Option 1: Float list items to one side

-The first option is to use the CSS float property, so that the items stack horizontally starting from the side of their container.
+The first option is to use the CSS <code>float</code> property, so that the items stack horizontally starting from the side of their container.